-The nature of this case makes it highly likely that there will be genuine disputes of material fact that would preclude summary judgment.
+- 8. The nature of this case makes it highly likely that there will be genuine disputes of material fact that would preclude summary judgment.
 (Please refer to D. Conn.
 L. Civ.
 R. 56(c) for the demanding standard that applies at summary judgment.)
 Accordingly, the Court does not expect the parties to seek summary judgment and will not build time into the schedule for that purpose.
-Nonetheless, if any party believes, in good faith, that that party can satisfy the demanding standard described in Local Rule 56(c), then that party may file, no later than 45 days before the close of discovery, i.e., by November 15, 2021, a pre-conference filing memorandum, not to exceed 5 pages, summarizing the legal and factual basis for a proposed summary judgment motion.
-The Court will review the memorandum and schedule a status conference to discuss the matter.
+Nonetheless, if any party believes, in good faith, that that party can satisfy the demanding standard described in Local Rule 56(c), then that party may file, no later than February 21, 2025, a pre-conference filing memorandum, not to exceed 5 pages, summarizing the legal and factual basis for a proposed summary judgment motion.
+The Court will review the memorandum and schedule a status conference to discuss the matter. - 9.
+The Joint Trial Memorandum shall be filed by May 23, 2025. - 10.
+Jury selection is scheduled for July 2, 2025.
+Evidence will begin immediately upon the conclusion of jury selection.